Community-Based Fact-Checking on Twitter's Birdwatch Platform: Empirical Analysis

 We observe a different pattern for the negative binomial model with the total number of votes (helpful and unhelpful) as the dependent variable.
 Here we find a negative and statistically significant coefficient for \emph{Account age} ($p<0.001$) and positive and statistically significant coefficients for \emph{Verified} and \emph{Followers} ($p<0.001$).
-A one standard deviation increase in the \emph{Account age} is expected to decrease the total number of votes by \SI{14.10}{\percent}.
-A one standard deviation in the number of followers increase is expected to increase the total number of votes by \SI{117.28}{\percent}.
-Birdwatch notes reporting tweets from verified accounts are expected to receive \SI{47.11}{\percent} more votes.
-Altogether, we thus find that the total number of votes primarily depends on the social influence of the source tweet rather than the characteristics of the Birdwatch note itself.
-In contrast, the odds of a Birdwatch note to be perceived as helpful depends on both the social influence of the source tweet and the characteristics of the Birdwatch note.
+A one standard deviation increase in the \emph{Account age} is expected to decrease the total number of votes by a factor of 0.84.
+A one standard deviation increase in the number of followers is expected to increase the total number of votes by a factor of 1.81.
+Birdwatch notes reporting tweets from verified accounts are expected to receive 2.30 times more votes.
+Altogether, we find that the total number of votes is strongly associated with the social influence of the source tweet rather than the characteristics of the Birdwatch note itself.
+In contrast, the odds of a Birdwatch note to be helpful are strongly associated with both the social influence of the source tweet and the characteristics of the Birdwatch note.
 Birdwatch notes reported for accounts with high social influence receive more total votes but are less likely to be perceived as being helpful.